RuPaul's DragCon NYC: 2018

 The 2018 event was held in September at The Javits Center, and expanded to three days, with 50,000 attendees.
 One of the notable panels was "Beyond the Binary", with Aja, performance artist Alok Vaid-Menon, and actor Nico Tortorella discussing "how can we make the world more inclusive of non-binary and gender non-conforming people?"
 As a first, RuPaul met with fans face-to-face taking part in panels and runway events.
 RuPaul hosted RuTalks, one discussing the political climate with a Trump administration with New York Times columnist Charles M. Blow.

-Another highlight was the staging of an all-ages version of the Sasha Velour's popular monthly drag show Nightgowns.
+Another highlight was the staging of an all-ages version of Sasha Velour's popular monthly drag show Nightgowns.
 A surprising non-drag vendor booth was The Warwick Rowers project, a gay/straight alliance of the men rowers of the University of Warwick Boat Club.
 Since 2009, the athletic men have posed nude for calendars and other products, shipped to eighty countries, raising over $1 million, with their campaign to fight homophobia in sports reaching 140 countries.

 A first for the New York convention was the Kids Zone, with Drag Queen Story Hour, a bouncy house, and arts and crafts.
 There was an abundance of kids, including drag kids, some wanted to meet “two of the most well-known drag kids on the scene — Lactatia and Desmond is Amazing.”
 Drag historian Joe E. Jeffreys said about the trend, “the rise of drag children is predictable”.